-A series of talks organized by the MAK in the context of the exhibition AESTHETICS OF CHANGE: 150 Years of the University of Applied Arts Vienna as part of the MAK FUTURE LAB
+The MAK FUTURE LAB and the University of Applied Arts Vienna invite to the panel discussion in the context of the exhibition AESTHETICS OF CHANGE: 150 Years of the University of Applied Arts Vienna

 The exhibition AESTHETICS OF CHANGE: 150 Years of the University of Applied Arts Vienna casts a glance back onto 150 years of the University’s history, while at the same time daring to look into the future.
 It outlines theses for the future and advocates for a reorientation of education, art, and society.